Programme/Approved Electives for 2022/23

 Intended Learning Outcomes

-Explain processes of globalization and how these have developed over the course of history: 1Explain the relation of the central concerns of sociology, such as social inequality, to process of globalisation: 1Review the different approaches to understanding processes of globalization: 1Employ concepts and theories to analyse events and situations beyond their original context: 1Discuss the ways in which processes of globalisation impact upon the world and critically analyze these in written work: 1
+Explain processes of globalization and how these have developed over the course of history: 1Explain the relation of the central concerns of sociology, such as social inequality, to processes of globalisation: 1Review the different approaches to understanding processes of globalization: 1Employ concepts and theories to analyse events and situations beyond their original context: 1Discuss the ways in which processes of globalisation impact upon the world and critically analyze these in written work: 1

-20 contact hours (10 x 1 hour asynchronous lectures, 10 x 1 hour weekly seminars) 60 hours seminar preparation70 hours assessment preparation
+20 contact hours (10 x 1 hour lectures, 10 x 1 hour weekly seminars) 60 hours seminar preparation70 hours assessment preparation

 1: Project weighted 100%